Tobacco industry: Industry outlook in the United States

 The tobacco industry has historically been largely successful in this litigation process, with the majority of cases being won by the industry.
 During the first 42 years of tobacco litigation (between 1954 and 1996) the industry maintained a clean record in litigation thanks to tactics described in a R.J.
 Reynolds Tobacco Company internal memo as "the way we won these cases, to paraphrase Gen. Patton, is not by spending all of Reynolds' money, but by making the other son of a bitch spend all of his."
 Between 1995 and 2005 only 59% of cases were won by the tobacco industry either outright or on appeal in the US, but the continued success of the industry's efforts to win these cases is questionable.
 In Florida, the industry has lost 77 of the 116 "Engle progeny" cases that have gone to trial.
 The U.S. Supreme Court has also denied the industry's major grounds for appeal of Engle cases.

 In June 2009, U.S. President Barack Obama signed into law the Family Smoking Prevention and Tobacco Control Act which has been called a "sweeping anti-smoking" bill.
 Among other restrictions, this Act banned the use of any constituent, additive, herb or spice that adds a "characterizing flavor" to the tobacco product or smoke (Section 907)(a)(1)(A).
 The aim of this ban is to prevent children and teenagers from becoming addicted to cigarettes at a young age with the US Department of Health and Human Services citing that "studies have shown that 17 year old smokers are three times as likely to use flavored cigarettes as are smokers over the age of 25".
 This ban however does not apply to menthol cigarettes, which are exempt from the bill.

 Lawsuits against the tobacco industry are primarily restricted to the United States due to differences in legal systems in other countries.
 Many businesses class ongoing lawsuits as a cost of doing business in the US and feel their revenue will be only marginally affected by the activities.

+In Canada, a court-approved settlement plan announced in March 2025 would require the Canadian units of Philip Morris, British American Tobacco and Japan Tobacco to pay C$32.5 billion to resolve long-running tobacco lawsuits, following creditor protection proceedings begun in 2019.

 Jeffrey Wigand, the former research chief at America's third-largest tobacco company, exposed safety problems related to the tobacco industry.